jsistla/vehicle-detection/README.md

 In addition to **`add_heat(heatmap, bbox_list)`**  and **`apply_threshold(heatmap, threshold)`** we created a separate class call **`FrameQueue`** in the **`vehicle`** file in order to improve the smoothness of the predicted bounding boxes. **`FrameQueue`** stores last `N` (configurable) number of heat-maps.
 When it comes to predicting the thresholded heat-map, we calculated the sum of last `N` heat-maps and that calculated heat-map passed to the **`apply_threshold(heatmap, threshold)`** method.

+Here is how the heatmap looks for the above test image.

 <p align="center">
     <img src="./output_images/heat-map.png">
 </p>